You are represented by one or two of 75 county councillors.

 Suffolk is divided into 63 electoral divisions, 12 of which are represented by 2 councillors.
 Large towns maybe split into several divisions and in rural areas groups of parishes make-up a single division.

 Please be advised the electoral divisions map available above is a low resolution document optimised for the website.
-If you would like to view a higher quality resolution copy, please contact us at: Committee.Services@suffolk.gov.uk
+If you would like to view a higher quality resolution, please contact us at: Committee.Services@suffolk.gov.uk

 The Council is currently controlled by the Conservative party.

 The full political make-up of the council is:

 - Independent: 3

 The council is governed by the Constitution, which sets out rules determining how the council functions and makes its decisions.

 The leader is elected for a four year term at the first annual meeting of each council term.

 - provide effective leadership to Suffolk by managing and leading Cabinet